 Figure 9.
-Twenty-year mean evolution of changes in precipitation (mm day-1) and 850 hPa circulation (m s-1) in the WNP initialised experiment.
+Twenty-year mean evolution of changes in precipitation (shading, mm day-1) and 850 hPa circulation (arrows, $m s^{-1}$) in the WNP initialised experiment.
 Only changes whose sign are significant at the 90% level are shown.
-The reference wind speed increases from $1 \text{ m s}^{-1}$ to $5 \text{ m s}^{-1}$ through the panels.
+The reference wind speed increases from 1 to 5 m s-1 through the panels.

 Figure 10.
-As in Figure 9, but for the global initialised experiment.
-The reference wind speed increases from 1 m s-1 to 5 m s-1 through the panels and is not always the same as the reference wind speed in Figure 9.
+As Figure 9, but for the global initialised experiment.
+The reference wind speed increases from 1 to 5 m s^{-1} through the panels and is not always the same as the reference wind speed in Figure 9.